google/WebFundamentals/src/content/en/updates/2016/07/payment-request.md

 ### Does this work with iframes?

-Starting Chrome M57, using Payment Request API inside `iframe` is supported.
+Starting with Chrome 57, using the Payment Request API inside an `iframe` is supported.
 Simply add `allowpaymentrequest` attribute to allow the `iframe` to use the API.

     <iframe src="URL_INCLUDING_PAYMENT_REQUEST_CALL" allowpaymentrequest></iframe>